-**tl;dr**: v3 continues to work.
+tl;dr: v3 continues to work.
 No immediate breaking changes.
-However, starting **Feb 16, 2025**, the new v4 pricing API separates mark prices (TP/SL, limits, PnL) from index prices (liquidations).
+However, since Feb 16, 2025, the v4 pricing API separates mark prices (TP/SL, limits, PnL) from index prices (liquidations) and is the recommended format.
 Action required only if you perform liquidation calculations on volatile pairs (non-core crypto with futures feeds).
-Without updating, those calculations will use the wrong price.&#x20;
+Without updating, those calculations will use the wrong price.

-Starting **February 16, 2025** (tentative), gTrade introduces a new v4 format that separates **mark prices** from **index prices** to support more advanced market structures and align with industry norm.
+Since February 16, 2025, Gains provides a v4 format that separates mark prices from index prices to support more advanced market structures and align with industry norms.

-> For **Core** and **Regular** pairs, mark and index prices will be identical from gTrade endpoints.
-For **Volatile** pairs, they may differ significantly. **Core** will still need mark/market price calculated on the client.
+For Core and Regular pairs, mark and index prices will be identical from Gains endpoints.
+For Volatile pairs, they may differ significantly.
+Core will still need mark/market price calculated on the client.

 To use the v4 API, connect to the v4 endpoint: